 The visitors were level early in the second half as Feghouli netted his third goal of qualifying with a low shot after neat link-up with Islam Slimani inside the penalty area.

 Despite Algeria's second-half dominance they found themselves behind again in the 65th minute as Kone produced a moment of magic.

 The midfielder controlled a loose ball on his chest, took the ball past Mehdi Mostefa-Sbaa and lashed the ball into the bottom corner for his second international goal.

 Burkina Faso's lead only lasted three minutes though as Medjani rose to meet a left-wing corner to head past goalkeeper Daouda Diakite.

-The home team would not be denied though, claiming the winner with four minutes left after Belkalem was penalized for handling the ball.
+The hosts would not be denied though, claiming the winner with four minutes left after Belkalem was penalised for handling the ball.

 It was not referee Janny Sikazwe who gave the penalty though, instead his assistant, and although Mbolhi got a hand to Bance's effort, it was second time lucky for the Burkina Faso man.